renebarto/baremetal/doc/tutorials/20-interrupts.md

 125: }
 ```

-- Line 49-52: We implement the `InterruptHandler()` function by called the `InterruptHandler()` method on the singleton `InterruptSystem` instance
+- Line 49-52: We implement the `InterruptHandler()` function by calling the `InterruptHandler()` method on the singleton `InterruptSystem` instance
 - Line 59-63: We implement the constructor
 - Line 68-70: We implement the destructor
 - Line 75-77: We implement the `Initialize()` method.
 For now this is empty
-- Line 84-90: We implement the `RegisterIRQHandler()` method
+- Line 84-90: We implement the `RegisterIRQHandler()` method.
+This checks whether a interrupt function is already registered.
+If not the requested function is registered along with the argument passed
-- Line 95-101: We implement the `UnregisterIRQHandler()` method
+- Line 95-101: We implement the `UnregisterIRQHandler()` method.
+This simply resets the registered function and its parameter
 - Line 108-112: We implement the `InterruptHandler()` method.
-This will call the handler, if installed
+This will call the handler, if installed, passing in the parameter
-- Line 120-125: We implement the `GetInterruptSystem()` function
+- Line 120-125: We implement the `GetInterruptSystem()` function.
+This creates an instance of the `InterruptSystem` if needed, and calls its `Initialize()` method

 ### ARMRegisters.h {#TUTORIAL_20_INTERRUPTS_INTERRUPT_HANDLING___STEP_1_ARMREGISTERSH}